Xolvez/DD2480-JavaScript/README.md

 Extends the testing with cases where the function will throw exceptions.
 Increases the coverage to 100%.

+#### Function `DateDayDifference.DateDayDifference` (79.16% branch coverage):
+Implemented two tests to cover for the two exceptions that tests for invalid input and invalid date.

+The implementation improved the branch coverage from 79.16% to 91.66%

 ## Self-assessment: Way of working